Why the choice of software pricing matters

 This is also a widespread startup pricing strategy, where price categories match the scope of functionality.
 Users can choose from among several payment plans; the more complex and powerful the features, the higher the price.

-👍🏻 The upside is that this way the company behind the product can adapt itself to any customer group, segment the audience clearly and offer the right options to the right people.
-When you have a service that may be useful to consumers as well as enterprises, it makes sense to contain the functions you deem sufficient for the former in a cheaper payment plan and upsell the corporate crowd, hopefully to match their different needs.
+👍🏻 The upside is that this way, the company behind the product can adapt itself to any customer group, segment the audience clearly, and offer the right options to the right people.
+When you have a service that may be useful to consumers as well as enterprises, it makes sense to contain the functions you deem sufficient for the former in a cheaper payment plan and upsell the corporate crowd, hopefully, to match their different needs.

-👎🏻The downside is that you may misjudge the bundles and end up offering what the customer doesn’t want or for a wrong price; also not everyone likes scrutinizing a long list of possibly insidious payment plans.
+👎🏻The downside is that you may misjudge the bundles and end up offering what the customer doesn’t want or for the wrong price; also not everyone likes scrutinizing a long list of possibly insidious payment plans.

 🤔 Suitable for…